Dismiss Modal

 • Don't put weight on the injured foot if it hurts to do so, or if you were told to keep weight off the injury.

-• Your healthcare provider may prescribe an antibiotic.
+• Your doctor may prescribe an antibiotic.
 This is to help prevent infection.
 Follow all instructions for taking this medicine.
-Take the medicine every day until it's gone or you're told to stop.
-You shouldn't have any left over.
+Take the medicine every day for as long as the doctor advises.

-• Take acetaminophen or ibuprofen for pain, unless your provider prescribes a different medicine for pain.
+• Take acetaminophen or ibuprofen for pain, unless your doctor prescribes a different medicine for pain.
 Follow all instructions for taking pain medicines.

-• Follow the provider’s instructions on how to care for the wound.
+• Follow the doctor's instructions on how to care for the wound.

 • If a bandage was applied and it becomes wet or dirty, replace it.
 Otherwise, leave it in place for the first 24 hours.